alkhalifas/Admissions_Predictor_UCLA/README.md

 # GraduateAdmissions
 Admissions Prediction Algorithm (UCLA Data Set)

 This notebook gives a tutorial on the use of machine learning to predict admissions chances based on a dataset supplied by UCLA.
+You are taught how to import your data, analyze the dataset, explore some descriptive statistics, identify and analyze trends, preprocess and scale your data, and then implement a decision tree and logistic regression algorithms in order to build a predictive model.

 1- Introduction